openvinotoolkit/openvino/src/frontends/tensorflow/docs/tests.md

 ## How to run TensorFlow Frontend layer tests

 The layer tests are Python-based and check that a TensorFlow operation is supported by TF FE.
-The testing pipeline of the layer tests consists of three steps: create the single layer model with tested operation using TensorFlow, convert this model into IR by TF FE, infer the original model using TensorFlow, infer IR model using OpenVINO, and compare the inference results from both frameworks.
+The testing pipeline of the layer tests consists of four steps:
+1. Create the single layer model with tested operation using TensorFlow.
+2. Convert this model into IR by TF FE.
+3. Infer the original model using TensorFlow and infer IR model using OpenVINO.
+4. Compare the inference results from both frameworks.

-The layer tests include two suites for [TensorFlow 1](../../../../tests/tensorflow_tests) and [TensorFlow 2 Keras](../../../../tests/tensorflow2_keras_tests) operation set support.
+The layer tests include two suites for [TensorFlow 1](../../../../tests/layer_tests/tensorflow_tests) and [TensorFlow 2 Keras](../../../../tests/layer_tests/tensorflow2_keras_tests) operation set support.

 To set up environment for running the layer tests, follow these [instructions](../../../../tests/layer_tests/README.md).